-THE CHAPTER AFTER THE SECOND CHAPTER - PART ONE
+THE WINDOW IN THE TRASH - PART ONE

 THE PROBLEM WITH TALKING in public to a pair of pop superstars, two of the most recognizable people on the planet, was almost as obvious as talking openly to a pair of bandicoots.
 You run the risk of being mobbed by thousands of screaming fans, all vying to touch one of your companions, maybe even take a piece of them home: scrap of shirt, lock of hair, whatever.

 Then there was the threat of paparazzi.
 The less said about them the better, and that’s probably saying too much as it is.

 “We should really take this someplace a little more private,” Dominick said, ushering the two celebrity doppelgangers back into the dumpster pen.